ankrutik/aws/solutions_arch_cert/notes.md

 ## Guarantees

 99.99% availability; 99.999..9% (11 x9) durability; Tiered storage; lifecycle management; versioning; encryption; multi factored auth for deletion; access control lists

+## Path Styles

+- Virtual style puts your bucket name 1st, s3 2nd, and the region 3rd.
+- Path style puts s3 1st and your bucket as a sub domain.
+- Legacy Global endpoint has no region.
+- S3 static hosting can be your own domain or your bucket name 1st, s3-website 2nd, followed by the region.
+- AWS are in the process of phasing out Path style, and support for Legacy Global  Endpoint format is limited and discouraged.

 ## Storage classes